 LLCA Dyslexia Center

 The LLCA Dyslexia Center is a special division of Lindsay Lane Christian Academy established to help families with dyslexic children.
-It is directed by Mrs. Cindy Hall, who has thirty years of experience as a teacher and tutor.
-Mrs. Hall and all the Dyslexia Center tutors are trained to use the Orton-Gillingham method. .
+It is directed by Mrs. Ginger Ward, who has thirteen years of experience as a teacher and director.
+Mrs. Ward and all the Dyslexia Center tutors are trained to use the Orton-Gillingham method.

 The LLCA Dyslexia Center program is for students in grades K-6 that have been identified as dyslexic.
 Students are anchored in a mainstream classroom and receive daily instruction in language, reading, spelling, and penmanship in a small group setting with an Orton-Gillingham trained teacher.
 Additionally, students receive private tutoring from an Orton-Gillingham trained tutor twice each week as part of their school day.